Pursuing equal educational opportunity in a post-Brown world

 “Things are not so bad,” said john powell, Executive Director of the Kirwin Institute for Race Ethnicity at

 Those viewing the

 For example, Anurima Bhargava, Director of the Education Practice, NAACP Legal Defense and Educational Fund, said that under Kennedy’s opinion, the vast majority of the programs used in

 “It’s not just about race anymore,” Bhargava said.
 To ensure public schools that benefit all children, school assignment plans should also target balance poor students and rich students, low-performing students and high performing students, and other demographics.

-Rhoda Schneider, General Counsel and Associate Commissioner, Massachusetts Department of Education, said that she’s been telling districts not to panic in the wake of Seattle, but instead to review integration programs to make sure they’re defensible.
+Rhoda Schneider, General Counsel and Associate Commissioner of the Massachusetts Department of Education, said that she’s been telling districts not to panic in the wake of

 Michael Rebell, Executive Director of The Campaign for Educational Equity, made the case that educational adequacy litigation – the wave of law suits in state courts that over the past two decades have won increased funds for poorer school districts – is the current best hope for pursing equal educational opportunity.
 He laid out a framework for expanding and securing the changes wrought by these suits, which have prevailed in 21 of 27 states since 1989.

 “The experience of the last 30 years has proved the pessimists wrong,” he said, referring to the reaction by many education and civil rights advocates during the 1970s when a previous Supreme Court ruling suggested that state courts would be the appropriate theater for safeguarding educational opportunity.
 “I’m here to say that the experience of the education adequacy cases proves there is life after bad Supreme Court decisions.”